ripple/opensource.ripple.com/docs/xls-68-sponsored-fees-and-reserves/references/transactions/sponsorshiptransfer.md

 - For objects, the owner's `SponsoredOwnerCount` is also incremented.
 {% /tab %}

-{% tab label="End Sponsorship" %}
-Use the `tfSponsorshipEnd` flag to dissolve an existing sponsorship.
-Either the sponsor or the sponsee can submit the transaction with this configuration.
-The reserve burden returns to the object or account owner.

-To submit a transaction for this scenario:

-- Provide the `ObjectID` when ending sponsorship for an object.
-Omit when ending sponsorship for an account.
-- The target object or account must currently be sponsored.
-- Do not include the `Sponsor` and the `SponsorFlags.spfSponsorReserve` flag.

-When successful:

-- The `Sponsor` field is removed from the object or account.
-- The old sponsor's `SponsoringOwnerCount` or `SponsoringAccountCount` is decremented.
-- For objects, the owner's `SponsoredOwnerCount` is also decremented.
-{% /tab %}

 {% tab label="Reassign Sponsorship" %}
 Use the `tfSponsorshipReassign` flag to transfer an existing sponsorship to a new sponsor specified in the `Sponsor` field.
 Only the sponsee can submit the transaction with this configuration.